jdposada/courses/content/contact/contact.md

   columns: '2'
 ---

 You can get in touch with me by email or by requesting an appointment.
-To make an appointment you do not need to email me.
-Just use the Google Calendar link below.
-Be sure to login using your university account.
+To make an appointment please email me in advance.